-B. The proposed subdivision meets the requirements of the City Zoning Ordinance; and will provide modified development standards of the new PD District related to lot size, lot coverage, and setbacks.
+B. The proposed subdivision meets the requirements of the City Zoning Ordinance: and

+The project requires a Planned Development (PD) Rezone to provide flexibility in the site layout and allow for exceptions to certain development standards related to lot size, lot coverage, and setbacks.
+With the PD Rezone, the proposed subdivision will provide modified development standards of the new PD District related to lot size, lot coverage, and setbacks.
 PD Districts are also subject to the development standards of the zoning district most similar to the proposed use, which is the RS (Single-Family Residential) District in this case.
 As proposed, the project meets the development standards of the RS District related to building height, off-street parking, and landscaping.
 The subdivision will also allow for the construction of twelve new detached single-family homes, 5 of which will include an attached Accessary Dwelling Unit, which is a permitted land use in the RS District.